A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Conclusion

 \section{Conclusion}

-In this work, we have derived a closed-form, \textit{analytical} approximation for biomolecular apparent surface charge (ASC), and the normal component of the electric field.
+In this work, we have derived a closed-form, \textit{analytical} approximation for biomolecular apparent surface charge (ASC), and the normal component of the electric field outside the molecule.
 To the best of our knowledge, this is the first such fully analytical approximation.
-The approximation closely reproduces the infinite series solution for a perfect spherical boundary.
-Quantitative agreement with the standard numerical PB reference is achieved on most of the tested biomolecules, except within prominent regions of negative curvature, where the new approximation is still qualitatively correct.
-Comparisons with a popular fast GB model in AMBER (IGB5) shows that that our method is more accurate in reproducing the hydration free energy, albeit at higher computational expense.
+The approximation is constructed to closely reproduce the exact infinite series solution for a perfect spherical boundary; more importantly, the approximation yields a reasonably close agreement with the standard numerical PB for realistic molecular structures.
+Specifically, quantitative reproduction of results from the standard numerical PB reference is achieved on most of the tested molecules, except within prominent regions of negative curvature, where the new approximation is still qualitatively correct.
+Comparisons with a popular fast GB model in AMBER (IGB5) shows that our method is more accurate in reproducing the hydration free energy, albeit at higher computational expense, which may be expected of proof-of-concept code package that is not highly optimized.
 At the same time, standard numerical PB is still 1-2 orders of magnitude slower than the proposed approximation, which puts it ``in-between" fast analytical GB and numerical PB.
-We stress that solvation free energy estimates are used here as a common and convenient accuracy metric, and is not where we believe the potential benefits of the analytical ASC may be.
-These benefits stem from the unique features of the method.
+We stress that solvation free energy estimates are used here as a common and convenient accuracy metric, and is not where we believe the potential benefits of the proposed analytical ASC may be.
+These potential benefits stem from the unique features of the method.